ABOUT THIS STUDY

 latent (9 months of isoniazid in a locale where rates of primary multi drug resistant

-TB infection are drug regimen) TB infection, neither a QFT-G test, a T-Spot test, nor a PPD test need
+drug regimen) TB infection, neither a QFT-G test, a T-Spot test, nor a PPD test need

 be obtained.
 Details of the previous course of therapy (eg, medication(s) used, dose,